-Delta Sensory Gardens have been voted the best place to visit in Carlow by Trip Advisor several years running.
+Delta Sensory Gardens have been voted the best place to visit in Carlow by Trip Advisor for several years running.
 And described as “An Oasis of Peace and Tranquility”.

 Covering an area of 2.5 acres, these gardens are unique for many reasons.

-They consist of 16 interconnected multi sensory gardens which you can walk through.
+They consist of 16 interconnected multi-sensory gardens which you can walk through.

 The individual parts were designed by leading Irish garden designers, among others such as Gordon Ledbetter, Mary Reynolds, Rachel Doyle, Paul Martin, and Elma Fenton.
-They designed themed gardens using natural elements such as stone, water and various plants.
-Including: Thistle Fountain, Circle of Life Garden, Memorial Garden, Five Senses Garden, Stolen Child Garden, Roof Garden, Formal Rose Garden, Mediterranean Garden, Willow Garden, Sculpture Garden, Games Garden, Peace Garden, Woodland Garden, Iris O`Brien Health and Wellness Garden, The Pavilion, The Waterfalls, Patio Garden.
+They designed themed gardens using natural elements such as stone, water, and various plants.
+Including Thistle Fountain, Circle of Life Garden, Memorial Garden, Five Senses Garden, Stolen Child Garden, Roof Garden, Formal Rose Garden, Mediterranean Garden, Willow Garden, Sculpture Garden, Games Garden, Peace Garden, Woodland Garden, Iris O`Brien Health and Wellness Garden, The Pavilion, The Waterfalls, Patio Garden.